All dogs and cats within the state of Western Australia are required to be microchipped and registered.

 Dogs - Local Law 2010 (PDF, 284KB)

-All relevant documentation must be attached to your new registration form - proof of sterilisation, Microchipping or any statutory declarations.
-Please note: Registration forms that are not completed or signed with the relevant documents attached
+documentation must be attached to your new registration form - proof of sterilisation, Microchipping or any statutory declarations.
+Please note: Registration forms that are not completed or signed with the relevant documents attached will not

 To submit a registration form please visit email email@example.com, post to PO Box 42, Kalamunda WA 6926.
 Alternatively you can visit us in person at 2 Railway Road., Kalamunda, Monday- Friday